Samuel-AQ/Processing-shaders/README.md

 ## Description

-This is an applicaton that allows you to see two different GLSL filters.
+This is an applicaton that allows you to see two different GLSL filters, one of a colorful rainbow that alternates its shadows and another of a simulation of a hourglass.

 ## How it works